 Since the Venetian period (presumably) water mills served the milling of grain for the population of the surrounding villages.
-Five mills in the Kotsifou gorge on the eastern bank of the river were operated from Mirthios (today three mills as ruins are clearly locatable).
+Four mills (out of five) in the Kotsifou gorge on the eastern bank of the river were operated from Mirthios (today three mills as ruins are clearly locatable) and the fifth on the western bank from Sellia.
 The Pigado mill belonging to Sellia was located just above Souda Bay, on the stream that empties into the bay.
 Even inhabitants of the island of Gavdos came with their boats to mill their grain.
 Today only ruins of the mills are left (the remains of the Pigado mill are now integrated into a private new building).

 More recent history